Skip to content

 Practical tips for making better use of AI in recruitment

 • Learn about the different types of AI.
 Machine learning, predictive analytics, generative AI, and robotic process automation (RPA) — each of these technologies is better suited for specific tasks in a recruiting process.
-For example: Generative AI excels in content generation, while predictive analytics helps with advanced forecasting and modeling.
+For example, Generative AI excels in content generation, while predictive analytics helps with advanced forecasting and modeling.

 • Start with pilot projects.
 Select several test use cases.
 For example, test different AI apps for recruitment marketing tasks or employer branding activities (e.g., job ad copy generation or personalized nurturing sequences for candidates in your pipeline).
 Set clear success criteria for each and measure the impact to estimate ROI.

 As the cost and time-to-hire increase, every new employee becomes a critical hire.
-The increased emphasis on talent quality will require companies to tighten up the recruitment process.
+The increased emphasis on talent quality will require companies to tighten the recruitment process.
 Hiring managers will be eager to vet job seekers more rigorously and at a wider scale with the help of skills-based hiring

 Skills-based vs Traditional hiring